Olivier Sitruk

-Olivier Sitruk (born December 25, 1970, in Nice, Alpes-Maritimes, France), is a French comedian, actor, and producer, who has appeared in 44 films and television shows.
+Olivier Sitruk (born December 25, 1970) is a French comedian, actor, and producer, who has appeared in 44 films and television shows.

+Sitruk was born in Nice, Alpes-Maritimes, France.
 After considering a career as an archaeologist, Sitruk changed his mind and discovered a passion for theater in high school.
 At age 16, he began his acting career, enrolling in the Conservatoire National de Nice.

 Sitruk made his English-language movie premiere in 2008, starring alongside Shirley MacLaine and Barbora Bobuľová in the Lifetime original biographical film, Coco Chanel.
 The television movie debuted on September 13, 2008, with a viewership of 5.2 million, the second-highest rated made-for-TV film of 2008.
 Sitruk played Boy Capel, a self-made man who was "the love of [Chanel's] life."

 He is related to actor Jules Sitruk and former Chief Rabbi of France Joseph Sitruk.
 He has been married to actress Alexandra London since 2003.